imlasky/snapress_rbpi/README.md

-# snapprint
+# snapress

-snapprint is a way to share photos in person instead of online.
+snapress is a way to share photos in person instead of online.

 This code is meant to be run on a raspberrypi.